 Comprising 19 pillars surrounded by a ring of over 20,000 stones, Namoratung

 When I arrived here, Turkana County was facing what the BBC described as the worst drought in living memory with more than 1 million people in need of food aid.
 Yet the Turkwel still snaked its way through the Loturerei desert and the Turkana people were still as resilient as ever.
-Beaten but unbowed, they still wore a big smile on their faces, went about their usual daily activities while singing songs of hope and a better future.
+Beaten but unbowed, they still wore a big smile on their faces and went about their usual daily activities while singing songs of hope and a better future.

 In the small village of Ngimuria, about an hour’s drive from Lodwar, I came face to face with the harsh realities of the looming drought.
 For the first time the dreaded Mathenge plant, a hardy evergreen woody weed introduced as a windbreaker and source of shade in this unbearably hot countryside, was now drying up.
 It has never been known to do that!